9 Things to Expect on a Serengeti Safari

 Bathrooms may be a few hours away

 Since you will be crushing waters to stay cool and hydrated, you might be wondering what is the toilet situation?!
-There are tons of bathrooms around the national parks, but depending on where exactly you are when nature calls, the next one could be hours away.
-The key is to communicate with your driver and plan ahead around the toilets like you are 80 years old.
-I packed with me a toilet roll, baby wipes and hand sanitizer though most bathrooms seemed to have soap and toilet paper.
+There are tons of bathrooms around the national parks, but depending on where exactly you are when nature calls, the next one could be over an hour away.
+The key is to communicate with your driver and plan ahead for toilet breaks like you have an 80 year old bladder.

-The traffic situation in the national parks is sort of a reality vs expectation thing.
-No one shows the hoards of safari cars parked around a sleeping leopard or the traffic jams that occur as trucks try to squeeze in closer to see the hunting lion.
-I mean, it’s totally worth it to lay eyes on the big five, but it is an interesting reality check to see the “behind the scenes” no one shows on Instagram.
+The traffic situation in the national parks is sort of a reality vs. expectation thing.
+No one shows the hoards of safari cars parked around a sleeping leopard, or the traffic jams that occur as trucks try to squeeze in closer to see the hunting lion.
+I mean, it’s totally worth it to lay eyes on the big five, but it is an interesting reality check to see the “behind the scenes” reality that no one really shows on social media.

 You will take more photos than you expect